Transforming Australia’s food and land use system is vital to address and adapt to climate change.

 The program is contributing to and benefiting from participation in the global Food and Land Use Coalition, led by the UN Sustainable Development Solutions Network, World Business Council for Sustainable Development, World Resources Institute, SYSTEMIQ and others.

-Food and land use transitions: Protecting and restoring nature
+Global food and land use transitions: Challenges and opportunities for Australia

 The briefing room: Food and land use transitions